GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Let us first describe the typical workflow process of such approaches.
 Deep learning-based #acr("SSL") systems typically involve three primary components.
 // Input processing
-First, *input feature extraction* consists of computing acoustic features from the raw audio data.
+First, *input feature extraction* consists in computing acoustic features from the raw audio data.
 // DNN processing
 Secondly, the most crucial step is processing the pre-processed input data by a #acr("DNN").
 While approaches differ, their task generally consists of mapping the sound signal to the sound source(s) location(s).